Six Week Film School follows Broadway to film

 Dutchman – October 3

-Dutchman is a 1966 British drama directed by Anthony Harvey.
+Dutchman is a 1966 drama directed by Anthony Harvey.
 It is based on the popular 1964 play by Amiri Baraka.
 Featuring Shirley Knight and Al Freeman Jr. in lead roles, the film was nominated for the Golden Lion award at the 1966 Venice Film Festival.
 The film was critically acclaimed and Shirley Knight received the Volpi Cup for best actress.

 Who’s Afraid of Virginia Woolf? – October 17